freedomofpress/securedrop/docs/backup_and_restore.rst

 currently on the *Application Server* by SSHing in and running ``sudo du -sh /var/lib/securedrop/store``.

+.. note:: Submissions are deleted asynchronously and one at a time, so if you
+          delete a lot of submissions through the Document Interface, it may take a while for all of the submissions to actually be deleted.
+This is especially true because SecureDrop uses ``srm`` to securely erase file submissions, which takes significantly more time than normal file deletion.
+You can monitor the progress of queued deletion jobs with ``sudo tail -f /var/log/securedrop_worker/err.log``.

 If you find you cannot perform a backup or restore due to this constraint, and have already deleted old submissions from the Document Interface, contact us through the `SecureDrop Support Portal`_.